The Best (and Worst) Exercises for Easing Hip Flexor Pain

-If your hip flexors are hurting, chances are you know what's causing it—too much SoulCycle or too much time sitting at your desk.
+If you're dealing with hip flexor pain, chances are you know what's causing it: too much SoulCycle or too much time sitting at your desk.
 Less clear?
 How to fix it.

 Maybe you've tried going for a walk and doing stretches after class, but those probably haven't helped ease the ache very much.
-That's because the problem isn't actually in your hip flexors—it's in your glutes, says Allison Heffron, D.C., a chiropractor at rehabilitation clinic Physio Logic in Brooklyn.
+That's because the problem isn't actually in your hip flexors—it's in your glutes, says Allison Heffron, D.C., a chiropractor at rehabilitation clinic Physio Logic in Brooklyn, New York.
 And you don't need to stretch, you need to strengthen—and that's easy enough with the right hip flexor exercises.
 (Related: 11 Exercises for Strong Hips and Thighs)

 Have you ever felt a sharp pain running from the front of your pelvis down to the very top of your thigh every time you lift your leg?
-That's what we call a sore hip flexor.
+That's what you'd call sore hip flexors.
 Quick anatomy lesson: Your hip flexors are a group of muscles that attach your pelvis to your femur (the bone in your upper leg) and help it lift and lower (as well as do every micro-movement in between).
 The largest of the hip flexor muscles are the psoas muscle, which wraps from the back of your spine around across the front of your pelvis to the top of your femur, and the iliac muscle, which connects the top front of your pelvis straight down to the same tendons on the femur as the psoas.
 (Related: Everything You've Been Wondering About the Anatomy of Your Leg Muscles)

 "Typically, hip flexors tighten because they're overactive as a response to something else being underactive—usually your glutes," says Heffron.
-Thanks to sitting all day and rushing through your squats, your glutes are never taught to fire properly.
-(We know—you really feel like you're engaging your glutes during these exercises, but if your hip flexors are sore, that's a major sign that you're not.)
+Thanks to sitting all day and rushing through your squats with improper form, your glutes are never taught to fire properly.
+Sure, you really feel like you're engaging your glutes during these exercises, but if you're suffering from sore hip flexors, that's a major sign that you're not.

 "It's almost as if your glutes are the power switch to turn off the hip flexors.
 When you're working out or even just walking and you focus on activating the glutes, it inhibits overactivity of the hip flexors.
 This allows the hip flexors to rest and be less taxed while the glutes do the job they are meant to do," says Heffron.